Fatumayattani/fetch_agents/smart_tutor/README.md

 # 🎓 Smart Tutor
-his project demonstrates how to create two AI agents that communicate using **Fetch.ai's uAgents framework**.
+This project demonstrates how to create two AI agents that communicate using **Fetch.ai's uAgents framework**.
 The agents work together
 Smart Tutor is an AI-powered tutoring system that enables seamless communication between a student and a tutor agent.
 The tutor fetches answers using Google's Gemini AI API and provides intelligent responses to student queries.

 ## 🚀 Features